 Use a Solid Background

 There is nothing more distracting than a busy or messy background that distracts from the item.
 Use a plain white or black background when taking photos.
 Sloppy photos snapped on unmade beds, messy kitchen countertops, or worse, stained carpet, will not help you sell your items.
 Take the time to set up a photo area and your items will be much more appealing and your sell-through rate will improve.

 Prep Used Items Before Photographing

 While some vintage and antique items sell better with a patina, take the time to clean up used items before photographing.
 Thrift stores routinely write on items with a permanent marker or grease pencil.
-An easy Google search will reveal many ways to clean these marks from various surfaces, such as this guide to removing permanent marker from anything.
+An easy Google search will reveal many ways to clean these marks from various surfaces, such as a guide to removing permanent marker from anything.

 Be sure to wipe the dust off of hard goods using a damp cloth.
 Rinse mud from the bottom of shoes with warm soapy water and machine washable clothing should be washed before listing.
 Use Goo-Gone to remove price stickers from hard goods like picture frames, mirrors, or ceramic items.
 Don't expect the customer to be able to visualize a clean item—you need to help them out by cleaning each of your items before photographing them.

 Cropping photos tightly (from edge to edge) makes them easier to view on mobile devices. eBay estimates that 40 percent of all sales are made on a mobile device.
 If photos aren't viewable, many shoppers will simply move on to a listing with better photos.
 Don't get passed over because your photos aren't zoomed in close enough.